nasa/fprime/CONTRIBUTING.md

 - submitting PR with code improvements
 - testing software and reporting bugs
 - reporting mistakes in documentation
-- maintaining project documenatation
+- maintaining project documentation
 - reporting any issues you find in project
 - conducting code reviews to open PR
-- suggesing solutions to open issues
+- suggesting solutions to open issues

 Feel free to contribute anyway that suits your skills and you enjoy.